CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

     IAM Roles differ from IAM Users with regards to what policies can be attached, i.e. IAM Users can only have permission policies attached (inline or managed).
 However, IAM Roles have another type of policy, a trust policy.
-A trust policy controls which identities can assume the role, a trust policy can reference identities within the same AWS account, i.e. IAM Users, other roles or AWS services; it can also reference identities from external AWS account, external identities and even allows for anonymous usage of the role.
+A trust policy controls which identities can assume the role, a trust policy can reference identities within the same AWS Account, i.e. IAM Users, other roles or AWS services; it can also reference identities from external AWS Account, external identities and even allows for anonymous usage of the role.

     When an identity assumes a role, it is given a temporary security credentials, whenever an identity uses the temporary credentials are used, the credentials are checked against the permissions policy associated with that